Shahryar70/Shahryar70/README.md

 - ⚙️ JavaScript, C#

 🎯 Looking to grow as a Full Stack Developer
-💬 Ask me about anything related to React or ASP.NET
+💬 Ask me about anything related to React
 📫 Reach me at: mshahryar408@gmail.com

 🚀 Always learning.
 Always building.